Community Association of PSR (CAPSR)

 - encouraging learning and enrichment outside the classroom by empowering students to take action in seeking knowledge, community building, and problem solving;

-- advocating for cooperative solutions to member's questions, suggestions, and concerns.
-CAPSR council seeks to foster the creation of an intentional community of mutuality and respect through modeling the practice of open and non-violent communication, and honoring teh diverse gifts and contributions of the PSR community.
+- advocating for cooperative solutions to members' questions, suggestions, and concerns.
+CAPSR council seeks to foster the creation of an intentional community of mutuality and respect through modeling the practice of open and non-violent communication, and honoring the diverse gifts and contributions of the PSR community.

 CAPSR Council meets regularly and oversees the activities and concerns of CAPSR.
 Meetings are open to the community.
-Click here to view the list of council members this school year.
+Council Members for the academic year will be confirmed in September.
+There are still positions open.
+Click here for more information about roles and nomination process.

 The Council also assists in the selection of students to represent CAPSR on the school's faculty, trustee, and other administrative committees, and provides a student voice in campus issues and policy decisions.
-Click here to view the list of student reps this school year.
+New Student Representatives will be solicited by early September.

 What does CAPSR Council Do?